franciscop/statux/README.md

 ### Truly immutable

-The whole state is [frozen with `Object.freeze()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) so no accidental mutation can drive subtle bugs and stale state.
+The whole state is [frozen with a recursive `Object.freeze()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) so no accidental mutation can drive subtle bugs and stale state.
 Try mutating the state of your app for testing ([**see demo**](https://codesandbox.io/s/gallant-firefly-59684)):

 ```js
 const App = () => {